cabforum/cabforum.org/content/posts/2023/2023-07-21-minutes-of-the-f2f-59-meeting-in-redmon-wa-usa-6-8-june-2023-validation-sc-8-june.md

 - Michael agreed with Dimitris and added that he thinks a two-track approach makes the most sense.
 - Clint added that if we get to the point where we have a well-defined validation method for DNS delegation then we should look at deprecating or removing the less defined mechanism.
 Clint also asked for more clarity and examples on what CAs are actually doing with the goal of better understanding the risk these third-parties pose to the eco-system.
 - Wayne answered that the core risk that is currently unaddressed is if you do the CNAME delegation without binding it to an account then you’ve created a very insecure validation system and the need for that account binding isn’t currently specified.
 - Corey concluded the meeting by recapping the next steps.
-We will be taking a two prong approach by leveraging Tim’s language as the starting point for a short term ballot to clarify the current system.
+We will be taking a two-prong approach by leveraging Tim’s language as the starting point for a short-term ballot to clarify the current system.
 Longer term the group will be exploring different validation methods to further enhance automation capability.
 - Tim will be leading the next validation working group call on 6/15.

 ## Meeting adjourned.